 Deacom has recently kicked off implementation with a number of manufacturers faced with such a challenge.
 So, we asked them:

 What do private equity firms really want in an ERP?

 - Centralized Data Visibility – Private equity firms often request reports at the drop of a hat.
-Unfortunately, common software environments require manufacturers to export data from various systems to generate critical reports.
+Unfortunately, common software environments require manufacturers to export data from various independent systems to generate critical reports.
 This can be a time consuming and manually laborious process when the deadline may not be so generous.
-By working with a single-system ERP, all stakeholders have access to real-time data across the entire business and potentially separate business entities.
-Timely responses with accurate data keeps the investors happy and out of the weeds of day-to-day operations.
+By working with a centralized ERP platform, all stakeholders have the opportunity to access to real-time data across the entire business and potentially separate business entities.
+Timely responses with accurate data keep the investors happy and out of the weeds of day-to-day operations.

 - Budgetary Control – The ERP industry has an unfortunate reputation for exceeding project budgets but it is important to know that not all ERP providers are the same in this manner.
 Some offer guaranteed fixed-price implementations which, while extremely rare to find, is perhaps one of the most valuable aspects of an ERP contract.
-It can also be beneficial to select a solution that does not require customizations to the software.
-As many industry veterans confirm, one customization inevitably evolves into an endless journey of surprise costs and broken functionality just to keep up with software versions.
-ERP providers that guarantee an unchanged implementation cost and omit customizations from the system architecture will keep manufacturers within the budgets allocated by their private equity firms.
+Those that guarantee an unchanged implementation cost throughout the entire process will keep manufacturers within the budgets allocated by their private equity firms.